estruyf/blog-content/content/posts/2026-06-16-ai-didnt-take-the-joy-out-of-coding-i-gave-it-away.md

 I had it wrong earlier.
 The joy came from the challenges or puzzles, sure, but that's not the heart of it.
 What I actually loved was building something real, to improve my efficiency, something other people use, and knowing the code came from my own hands.
 The months of evenings were the proof of that.

-That's the thing AI can quietly take if I let it.
-Not the joy directly, but the ownership the joy was attached to.
+That's what AI can quietly take from me.
+Not the joy itself, but the sense that the thing was mine, which is where the joy was coming from all along.
 It hands me the finished thing, the finished thing works, and somewhere in there, I stop being the person who made it and become the person who approved it.

 If I had to build Front Matter or Demo Time again from scratch today, all of it by hand, it would take too long.
 I know I wouldn't do it without AI.
 I'd reach for it because it helps me immensely.
 The one thing that would protect the joy is the one thing I'm no longer willing to pay for: the time.